PDC-support/singularity-introduction/PITCHME.md

 ## @color[red](Create a recipe)

 @ol[](false)
-- Create a recipe with...
 - Based on UBUNTU
 - Install compilers
 - Create a help text
 - Create a runscript
 @olend

 ---